axioma-ai-labs/python-template/README.md

 ## Development

-### Pyenv and Pipenv
+### Pyenv and Poetry

 #### Overview

-You will need to have Python 3.12 and pipenv installed.
+You will need to have Python 3.13 and Poetry installed.
 The next step is to checkout the repository and install the Python dependencies.
 Then, you will be able to utilize the CLI and run the tests.
 The following assumes a Debian/Ubuntu machine; your mileage may vary.